ST10039404/PROG6221POE/README.md

 ///									Usage    									    ///
 ///////////////////////////////////////////////////////////////////////////////////////
 //                                                                                   //
 //    1.
-Run application and you will be into the main menu.                         //
+Run Program.cs and you will be into the main menu.                          //
 //    2.
 Create a new recipe using the create recipe                                 //
 //    3.
 Use any other available function you'd like.                                //
 //                                                                                   //